 - If there are several fountains (even if they are close to each other) and they belong to different complexes (including if they are located in different sections of naturally occurring bodies of water), then draw them as separate items.

 If there is a single waterfall, then put the icon in the geographical center of the item.
 For a cascading waterfall, put the icon in the geographical center of the cascade (ie. where the water flows).
 If waterfalls have proper names, place separate icons for each named waterfall.

 The “Well” icon is put for all public wells (that are openly accessible and not located on private property).

 Place the icon at the exact location of the well.

-If the fountain is large enough to appear on the satellite image, map it as a polygonal hydrographic item of the “Reservoir” category and place the icon in the geographical center of the item.
+If the fountain is large enough to appear on the satellite image, map it as a polygonal hydrographic item of the “Body of water” category and place the icon in the geographical center of the item.

-Draw hot springs as geysers since they emit fountains of hot water and steam under pressure.
+The “Geyser” icon is placed for hot springs that emit fountains of hot water and steam.

 Place the icon at the exact location of the geyser.

 The “Water pump” icon is put for public water pumps that are openly accessible and not located on private property.